brouberol/blog/content/cant-enough-be-enough.md

 Keywords: stock-market, stocks, ipo, datadog, ddog, addiction
 ---

 I left Datadog 2 weeks ago, after 5 intense and incredible years.
 When I joined, we were about 300 people strong, whereas the current headcount is now approaching 4000.
-If you have never experienced exponential growth, this is about as close as you can get to it!
+If you never have experienced exponential growth, this is about as close as you can get to it!
 This means that we were close to doubling in size each year, whether in headcount, infrastructure size, number of teams, and complexity.

 About 2.5 years after I was hired, Datadog became a publicly traded company.

 In this article, I will explain the impact this had on me, both financially and psychologically, as transparently that I can.
-The intention is to examine how such an event can change one's life, either positively or not, and give you some return of experience on the choices that I made.
+The intention is to examine how such an event can change one's life, positively and not, and give you some return of experience on the choices that I made.

 {{ note("This is a weird and personal article.
 It is about the stock market, how stock options work, psycological paralysis, burn-out and life choices.
 I hope some of it can be useful to you, but really, this is also something I needed to write for my own catharsis.") }}